 Remember I said I’d come back to brokers unnecessarily adding spread on top of the liquidity providers spread??
 I say that because you get two types of traders – Retail traders (the ordinary people trading from home) and institutional traders (your hedge funds and banks).

 These are differentiated by aspects such as the regulations and requirements to be either retail or institutional investor.

 Institutional traders can place their trades directly with the liquidity providers, whereas the retail trader cannot do that.
 He or she needs a broker to facilitate that order.

 Now, the brokers’ only job is to ensure that the order is placed at the time the Forex trader executes it and at that particular price.
 Meaning they should transfer the trade.
 However, to make more money (out of greed in my opinion), they place a spread on the price.

 For example, liquidity providers may have a spread of 0.5 pips on EUR/USD, but your broker may add 1 pip on that.
 So instead of having a spread of 0.5 pips, you have a spread of 1.5 pips.
 This may seem small to some Forex traders, except it is not when accompanied by my next point.
 Uneducated traders can get sucked in, FAST!

 Leverage can be your best friend, or it can be your worst enemy – depending on how you use it.
 The best brokers in the world don’t have outrageous leverages like 1:2000 because they are in the business of making it safer for the client.

 So in your efforts to find a broker that works for you, understand that you will find brokers that are out to cheat the average Forex trader.
 You can avoid this if you are well informed about these tactics, and you can look for another broker to keep your money safe.

-In closing, as we can see from all the points discussed, it is crucial to choose a great broker that keeps your needs in mind.
-Check out Plus500 to ensure you partner with a great broker.
+As you can see from all the points discussed, it is crucial to choose a great broker that keeps your needs in mind.
+We suggested your trade with one of our top 3.